araobp/arduino-infrared-array-sensor/README.md

 - An OpenCV-based video player on RasPi 3 shows the image frames at 10fps.
 - Interpolation is applied to the images to increase its resolution (32x32).
 - Some methods based on OpenCV is applied to the images to classify hand gestures, like rock, scissors and paper.

+## The benefits

+**All-in-one and very cheap development environment: Arduino IDE, g++, make, OpenCV and all the others run on RasPi 3.
+This is greate!**